Safe, consistent, and easy exception handling

 Since they are ultimately thrown as synchronous exceptions, when it comes to handling them, we want to treat them in all ways like synchronous exceptions.
 Based on the comments above, that means we want to be able to recover from impure exceptions.

-why do we want to be able to catch them at all?
-The answer is for
+exceptions, why do we want to be able to catch them at all?
+The

 So to summarize: